Why South Africans Love Living in Australia

 Think about all the things that might bother you, like potholes that aren’t fixed, storm drains that aren’t cleaned, trash that isn’t picked up, and broken pipes that aren’t fixed.
 Well, even in small towns, the services are always great, and you don’t see your taxes going to waste.
 This is because there are fewer people and less money in small towns.

 Australia has one of the most advanced and complete infrastructures in the world because the government never stops putting money into it.
 This includes roads of the highest quality, public transportation like trains and buses that meet the highest international standards, and some of the largest and best-equipped state hospitals, schools, and universities in the world.
 Australia also has one of the most advanced and complete health care systems in the world.

 Work opportunities are in abundant!

-With a healthy growing economy come endless job opportunities.
-Australia’s unemployment figure stands at 6.8%.
-This figure is mostly made up of the country’s large aging population, those unable to work, and children under 18 who are not allowed to work.
-In stark contrast, South Africa’s unemployment rate unsteadily stands at 30.1%.
+When the economy is strong and growing, there are always jobs available.
+Current estimates place Australia’s unemployment rate at 3.5%.
+This number is mostly made up of the large number of elderly people in the country, people who are unable to work, and children under 18 who are not allowed to work.
+In sharp contrast, South Africa’s unemployment rate is now an unstable 33.56%.

 A world-class educational system.

 Australia has a high level of education.
 Since 2019, about 28.2% of people have gotten a degree from a college or university.
 In Australia, students can choose between more than 1,200 schools and 22,000 classes.
 Australia has the third most international students, after the United States and the United Kingdom.

 Australia’s educational system gets a score of 39 out of 41 from the United Nations Educational, Scientific, and Cultural Organization, which makes it the sixth best in the world.
 The South African system, which doesn’t work well, was ranked 84th in the world.